ogdmerlin/Socks_Shop/README.md

 ## **Conclusion:**

 This project will provide hands-on experience with Infrastructure as Code, Kubernetes, DevOps best practices, and cloud security.
 It will also demonstrate the value of automation and monitoring in ensuring the reliability and performance of microservices-based applications.
-The project will be a valuable addition to the team's portfolio and will help to build a strong foundation in modern cloud-native technologies.
+By the end of the project, you will have a fully functional deployment pipeline for the Socks Shop application, including infrastructure provisioning, monitoring, logging, and security.

+#

 ## **References:**